Welcome to AATCVM!

 - Letters representing attacks or attempts to demean individuals or groups will not be published.

-- Letters whose content is deemed inappropriate by the Editor and Associate Editors will be published.
+- Letters whose content is deemed inappropriate by the Editor and Associate Editors will not be published.

 - Letters accepted for publication may be edited and returned to the author for final approval.